Fandango (game show): Bonus Round ("Meet the Stars")

 In the bonus round, the champion tried to predict celebrities' answers given in pre-taped interviews.
 Originally, the Star of the Day was the only celebrity featured in the interviews, but beginning in 1987, four different celebrities were featured.

 Anderson read a question (e.g., "When you do a concert or an on-stage performance, what song is most requested by the audience?") with two possible answers, and the contestant guessed what answer the celebrity gave.
 For each correct answer, the contestant won an increasingly valuable prize.
 If incorrect, the game ended, and the contestant lost all prizes accumulated to that point; however, the contestant could quit at any time and keep what he/she had already won.
 If the contestant answered all four questions correctly, he/she won the grand prize of a vacation.
 If the contestant missed the first question, he/she could still win the first prize by answering the question from the second celebrity (no additional prizes could be won), but if they missed the second question, the round ended in a loss, and the contestant was awarded a consolation prize.

 Beginning in 1987, the champion was shown an eight-numbered board from which he/she selected prizes for the first three questions.
 For the fourth question, Pickett presented eight sealed envelopes containing the names of different grand prizes, which included cars, a boat, a fur coat, and vacations.
-After choosing an envelope, the contestant could elect to risk what he/she had already won in order to win the bonus prize by opening the envelope and revealing the grand prize, or return the envelope and select a fourth prize from the board without having to answer an additional question.
+After choosing an envelope (most commonly number 7), the contestant could elect to risk what he/she had already won in order to win the bonus prize by opening the envelope and revealing the grand prize, or return the envelope and select a fourth prize from the board without having to answer an additional question.
 Any contestant who won the grand prize retired from the show.
 If a contestant won five consecutive days, he/she was automatically awarded the grand prize regardless of the outcome of the bonus round.

 In some cases, Anderson would participate as the Star of the Day, during which Edgar would host the bonus round.
-In other cases, during celebrity shows with country music stars, the round was reversed, and the stars would guess what the former contestants responded to various questions.
+In other cases, during celebrity shows with country music stars, the round was reversed, and the stars would guess how former contestants responded to various questions.
 The fans involved won prizes based on how well the star had done in the round.
 Beginning in 1987, a variety of different stars (which included then-current country stars, country music legends, country-oriented comedians and stars from popular Nashville Network shows) played the bonus round, and Anderson would tell the contestant the star's name to help him or her decide whether to continue or stop.